barchart/aws-lambda-pdf-generator/packages/api/README.md

 ### Technical Notes

-**Node.js Runtime (2022/06/22, v2.1.0)**

-> The Node.js runtime for AWS Lambda was updated to version 14.
-Ideally, we'd use Node.js version 16.
-However, the [`chrome-aws-lambda`](https://github.com/alixaxel/chrome-aws-lambda) library does not yet support Node.js version 16.
-A [pull request](https://github.com/alixaxel/chrome-aws-lambda/pull/274) does exist, however, the project's maintainers have not yet merged it.

-**Puppeteer Version (2022/06/22, v2.1.0)**

-> Also, the [`puppeteer`](https://github.com/puppeteer/puppeteer), [`puppeteer-core`](https://github.com/puppeteer/puppeteer), and [`chrome-aws-lambda`](https://github.com/alixaxel/chrome-aws-lambda) libraries were updated version 10.1.0.
-Puppeteer is currently on version 14; however, [`chrome-aws-lambda`](https://github.com/alixaxel/chrome-aws-lambda) does not support versions of puppeteer beyond 10.1.0.

-**Bug (2022/06/22, v2.1.0)**

-> Additionally, there is a bug in the latest version 10.1.0 of [`chrome-aws-lambda`](https://github.com/alixaxel/chrome-aws-lambda).
-The `make all` command fails because of an incompatibility with TypeScript.
-This has been documented with an [issue](https://github.com/alixaxel/chrome-aws-lambda/issues/236) and a [pull request](https://github.com/alixaxel/chrome-aws-lambda/pull/237).
-However, the repository has not been tagged and released (more than a year later).
-For now, this issue is addressed by the addition of a `sed` command in the local [`Makefile`](https://github.com/barchart/aws-lambda-pdf-generator/blob/master/packages/api/Makefile) that overrides the TypeScript version.
-One this issue has been resolved, the Makefile hack can be removed.

-**ARM Architecture (2022/06/22, v2.1.0)**
+**ARM Architecture (2023/08/31, v3.0.0)**

-> Finally, it would be nice to use ARM architecture for AWS Lambda functions.
-The [`chrome-aws-lambda`](https://github.com/alixaxel/chrome-aws-lambda) project has not yet added support, although an [issue](https://github.com/alixaxel/chrome-aws-lambda/issues/275) and a [pull request](https://github.com/alixaxel/chrome-aws-lambda/pull/274) have been created.
+> It would be nice to use ARM architecture for AWS Lambda functions (and use Apple silicon locally).
+However, the [`@sparticuz/chromium`](https://github.com/Sparticuz/chromium) project has not yet added support.
+See the comments [here](https://github.com/Sparticuz/chromium#running-locally--headlessheadful-mode).